NeVA (LLaVA)#

 )

-# Example of a custom dataset configuration
+# The following is an example of a custom dataset configuration.

 data_config = vlm.ImageDataConfig(